jaxsonpd/printing-calc/README.md

 # PrintingCalc
 # Description
 A calculator with history that allows function use etc. this project takes inspiration from the speedCrunch app.
-But planes to extend upon it in the following ways:
+But plans to extend upon it in the following ways:

 - Add ability to delete equations that are unwanted.
 - Add tabs so that calculations can have scope.
-- Ability to add comments
+- Ability to add comments.
+- The ability to edit equations.
+- The ability to move equations around.

 These changes intend to turn the speedcrunch app, which is a pure calculator with functions and history, into more of a mathematical calculation suite that allows the user to have more control over how the maths in described.